 Installing Imagick PHP Extension

 Version 3.4.3 of the Imagick PHP extension is available from the Ubuntu’s repositories.
-Like ImageMagick, we can simply install by running the apt install command.
+Like ImageMagick, to do an imagick php install we can simply run the apt install command.

 sudo apt install php-imagick